CamiSerantoni/CamiSerantoni/README.md

 <h2 align="left">👩‍💻 About me</h2>

- 👋 I'm Camila Serantoni Rojas, a passionate Front-End Developer always eager to learn and explore new technologies.
+ 👋 I'm Camila Serantoni, a passionate Front-End Developer always eager to learn and explore new technologies.
 With over 3 of industry experience, I've worked on various projects and teams, contributing my skills to develop modern and engaging user interfaces.

 - 💬 Ask me about **HTML, CSS, Javascript, Typescript,  ReactJS, Redux **